 How To Create Node.js Azure Functions

-Here, as part of this functionality, we will create Azure Functions using Node.js and we will use here the IDE as the Visual Studio Code for our development activities.
+As part of this functionality, we will create Azure Functions using Node.js and use the IDE as Visual Studio Code for our development activities.

-Step-3: Provide the below details on the Create Function App window, on the Basics tag, .
+3. Provide the details below on the Create Function App window on the Basics tab.

 - Choose your Correct Subscription.

-- Resource Group: Choose your Existing Resource Group and you can create a new one by clicking the Create new link if you don’t have a resource group created now.
+- Resource Group: Choose your Existing Resource Group, or click the Create new link to create a new one if you don’t have one created already.

 - Function App name: You need to provide a valid Function App name.